Robi1021/cloudone-network-security-samples/README.md

 Your environment is now ready to inspect inbound and outbound traffic!

-### 3. Perform IPS, Geo and SQL Attacks
+### 1. Perform IPS, Geo and SQL Attacks

-Below are some attacks that could be performed on your network to validate the different IPS filters
+Before performing attacks in the table below, please perform the following steps:
+1. Configure respective filter to Block and Log mode in Cloud One console.
+For detailed steps please check [Customize filter settings using the GUI](https://cloudone.trendmicro.com/docs/network-security/Customize_filter_settings_GUI/)
+2. Distribute profile with filter overrides.
+For detailed steps please check [Distribute filter overrides to your network](https://cloudone.trendmicro.com/docs/network-security/Filter_overrides_GUI/)